ixaxaar/monoid.space/src/Types/universe.lagda.md

 ## Cumulativity

-Agda's universe hierarchy is cumulative, meaning that types from lower universes can be used in higher universes:
+Agda's universe hierarchy is cumulative, meaning that types from lower universes can be used in higher universes.
+Lifting is a mechanism that allows us to take a type from one universe level and create a corresponding type at a higher universe level.

 ```agda
 record Lift {a ℓ} (A : Set a) : Set (a ⊔ ℓ) where